Pioneering timber architecture. On the bank of the Regent’s Canal. In the heart of creative Haggerston.

 Welcome to 6 Orsman Road

-Shoreditch architects Waugh Thistleton are the pioneers of cross-laminated timber – a sustainable, zero-carbon material that’s not only non-toxic, but actually cleans the air.
+Shoreditch architects Waugh Thistleton are the pioneers of cross-laminated timber – a sustainable material that’s not only non-toxic, but also increases productivity.
 Their design for 6 Orsman Road pushes new boundaries, celebrating biophilic design: using natural, sustainable materials like timber and clay finishes as well as natural daylight and air-purifying plants to create an environment that actively improves your wellbeing.

 Everything from the exposed timber to the waterside setting is designed to make you feel calmer, more focused, more inspired.
 Every floor is flooded with natural light.
 The roof terrace boasts panoramic views over London, while the ground floor terrace basks in the peace and calm of the Regent’s Canal.